ProteusMRIgHIFU/BabelBrain/RELEASING.md

 ## How a build identifies itself in the UI

-A non-stable build says so in the main window title, so a tester never has to guess which build they are looking at:
+A non-stable build says so in the title of both the file-selection dialog (the first screen users see) and the main window, so a tester never has to guess which build they are looking at:

 | Built from | `channel` | Window title |
 | --- | --- | --- |